 In Arkio the model can either be placed on the table - as fixed non-editable reference with the same coordinates (to draw a new design on), or as a free-to-place editable object (e.g. a piece of furniture, tree of building that you want to move, or place in the scene multiple times).

-If you want to work on a fixed models that cannot be accidently moved or if you plan to export your creations back to Rhino you want to choose the "place on table" option to use the same coordinates.
+If you want to work on fixed models that cannot accidentally be moved or if you plan to export your creations back to Rhino you want to choose the "Locked at Origin" to use the same coordinates.